thecolumbialion/coffeecu/README.md

 ```

-Install Meteor first with `curl https://install.meteor.com/ | sh`.
-Finally perform `./run.sh` to start the app and view it in your browser at `http://localhost:3000`.
+For deploying with [Meteor Up](https://github.com/zodern/meteor-up), you'll need to create a `.deploy` folder that also includes a settings.json file and a mup.js file.

-To restore a database given a database dump (you can ask Lesley to grab one), use . `mongorestore -h 127.0.0.1 --port 3001 -d meteor PATH` where `PATH` is the path to your restoration directory.
+Before running the app, you'll need to install Meteor first with `curl https://install.meteor.com/ | sh`.
+Next, to run the app locally, you need to type `meteor --settings=settings.json` on the command line.
+If it works, you will be able to view a local version of the app in your browser at `http://localhost:3000`.
+You can also add `--port=PORT` in order to change localhost to run on a different port number.

-Only tested on Chrome. ¯\\\_(ツ)_/¯
+To restore a database given a database dump (you can email coffeecu@adicu.com to grab one), use . `mongorestore -h 127.0.0.1 --port 3001 -d meteor PATH` where `PATH` is the path to your restoration directory.

 Dependencies
 ------------